Virginia TV journalists killed by suspect with 'powder keg' of anger

 In the fax to ABC News, Flanagan praised shooters who had carried out mass killings at Virginia Tech University in 2007 and at Colorado's Columbine High School in 1999.

 ABC News said Flanagan called the network shortly after 10 a.m.
-Flanagan said he had shot two people, police were after him and then hung up.
+Flanagan said he had shot two people and that police were after him, and then hung up.
 ABC News then contacted authorities and turned over the fax, which had arrived about 90 minutes earlier, the network said.

 SHOT HIMSELF AS POLICE CLOSED IN

 Flanagan shot himself as Virginia State Police were closing in on a rental car on Interstate 66 in Fauquier County, WDBJ7 said.
-Virginia state police said the suspect refused to stop when spotted by troopers and sped away.
+State police said the suspect refused to stop when spotted by troopers and sped away.

-Minutes later, the suspect's vehicle ran off the road and crashed, police said in a statement, adding the troopers approached the vehicle and found the driver with a gunshot wound.
+Minutes later, the suspect's vehicle ran off the road and crashed, police said in a statement, adding that troopers approached the vehicle to find the driver with a gunshot wound.
 He was taken to Inova Fairfax Hospital near Washington, where he died.

-"It's obvious that this gentleman was disturbed in some way at the way things had transpired at some part of his life," Overton told a news conference.
+"It's obvious that this gentleman was disturbed in some way at the way things had transpired at some part of his life," Franklin County Sheriff Bill Overton told a news conference.

-"It appears things were spiralling out of control, but we’re still looking into that," he said.
-"We still have a lengthy investigation to conduct and that's our focus as we move forward."

-Flanagan had sued another station where he worked in Florida, alleging he had been discriminated against because he was black.
-[ID:nL1N1111J3]
+Flanagan had sued another station where he worked in Florida for alleged racial discrimination.

-Flanagan said he was called a "monkey" by a producer in a lawsuit filed in federal court against a Tallahassee station, WTWC, in 2000.
+Flanagan said he was called a "monkey" by a producer in the lawsuit filed in federal court against Tallahassee station WTWC in 2000.
 He also said a supervisor at the station called black people lazy.
 The Florida case was settled and dismissed the next year, court records show.

-WDBJ7 President and General Manager Jeff Marks said he could not figure out a particular connection between Flanagan and the two dead journalists.
+WDBJ7 President and General Manager Jeff Marks said he knew of no particular connection between Flanagan and the two slain journalists.

 Speaking to CNN about Flanagan, he added, "Do you imagine that everyone who leaves your company under difficult circumstances is going to take aim?"